hchauvin/multi_language_lib/README.md

   You end up having to write microservices, etc. instead of going native in the beginning.
   Notice that you can actually run C++ anywhere: on iPhones, on Androids, in embedded systems, ...
   So that's probably the most portable language.
 You cannot say so with Java.
+- Call the C++ unittests within the R and python packages.
+- Package with conda as well.

 In general, it is about writing C++-first code.